rnayabed/sutra-1/docs/display.md

 ## Shilpi

-I have included a simple companion program that can generate program to print something on the screen.
+I have included a simple companion program that can generate program to print something on the display.

 ### Text mode